Mohamed Aboutrika: 2010 FIFA World Cup Qualification

-After the friendly match against Argentina, Aboutrika had an injury which deprived him from being a member along the national team in the first 4 matches played in June, in FIFA World Cup 2010 Qualifiers.
+After the friendly match against Argentina, Aboutrika had an injury which deprived him of being a member along the national team in the first 4 matches played in June, in FIFA World Cup 2010 Qualifiers.
 He marked his national return against Congo DR in Kinshasa on 7 September 2008 scoring the winning goal for Egypt, to secure the Pharaohs' place in the second round of Qualifications.
 He scored another goal in his second match in the qualifiers against Djibouti.

-On 7 June 2009, Aboutrika scored in Egypt's world cup qualifier against Algeria in Algeria but Egypt lost 3–1.
+On 7 June 2009, Aboutrika scored in Egypt's world cup qualifier against Algeria in Algeria, but Egypt lost 3–1.
 On 4 July 2009, Aboutrika played in Egypt's world cup qualifier against Rwanda in Egypt, helping the Egyptians win 3–0, and scored the first and the third goal, making the Egyptian team second after Algeria, in their group.
 Aboutrika reached his fifth goal in FIFA World Cup 2010 Qualifiers.

 2012 Summer Olympics

-Aboutrika was one of the three overage players participated with Egypt in London 2012, and was the team's captain.
+Aboutrika was one of the three overage players who participated with Egypt in London 2012, and was the team's captain.
 Aboutrika scored Egypt's first goal in the tournament against Brazil in a loss 3–2.
 In the second game, Aboutrika's assist for Mohamed Salah picked a 1–1 draw against New Zealand.
 In the third game against Belarus, Aboutrika assisted a goal for Mohamed Salah and scored another to help Egypt win 3–1 and claim a quarter-final berth.

 2014 FIFA World Cup Qualification

-In the 2014 FIFA World Cup qualifiers, Aboutrika was the second joint top scorer of the Second Round Qualifiers with 5 goals and 9 assists in 6 qualifiers.
+In the 2014 FIFA World Cup qualifiers, Aboutrika was the second joint top scorer of the Second round qualifiers with 5 goals and 9 assists in 6 qualifiers.
 The first two goals came on Stade du 28 Septembre, helping Egypt to get a win 3–2 over Guinea.
-On 26 March 2013, Aboutrika grabbed his third goal, a last minute penalty kick for Egypt against Zimbabwe helping hosts to win 2–1.
-On 9 June, he started the score sheet in Harare and Egypt won 4–2, and made two assists for his teammate Mohamed Salah.
+On 26 March 2013, Aboutrika grabbed his third goal, a last minute penalty kick for Egypt against Zimbabwe helping the hosts to win 2–1.
+On 9 June, he started the scoresheet in Harare and Egypt won 4–2, and made two assists for his teammate Mohamed Salah.
 On 10 September 2013, Aboutrika played his 100th historic cap with Egypt national football team against Guinea in a World Cup Qualifier.
 He scored a goal and assisted two goals for Mohamed Salah and Amr Zaki.
 Egypt won 4–2.

 Egypt set to advance to a two-leg play-off during October and November against Ghana, with the winners qualifying for Brazil 2014.
-Aboutrika scored Egypt's only goal in Kumasi but Egypt got a shocking loss 6–1.
+Aboutrika scored Egypt's only goal in Kumasi, but Egypt got a shocking 6–1 loss.
 Yet, Aboutrika became the joint top scorer of the 2014 FIFA World Cup qualification (CAF) with 6 goals.
 In addition to 3 goals in 2006 qualifiers, and 5 goals in 2010 qualifiers, Aboutrika became the all-time top scorer of Egypt in the World Cup Qualifiers with 14 goals.